You can get from Amsterdam to Rome by train, bus or flight.

 The government of Italy has imposed the following measures to reduce the spread of COVID-19:

-The above information was last verified on 15/06/2021.
-Remember to check the latest COVID-19 travel safety regulations for your trip between Amsterdam and Rome closer to your planned date of departure here.
+The above information was last verified on 15/01/2022.
+Remember to check the latest COVID-19 travel safety regulations for your trip from Amsterdam to Rome closer to your planned date of departure here.

-Return travel to Amsterdam, Netherlands from Italy is: Fully open.
+Return travel to Amsterdam, Netherlands from Italy is: Partially open.

-Entry into Netherlands is allowed for: Entry is fully open for citizens and permanent residents of Italy.
+Entry into Netherlands is allowed for: Entry is partially open for citizens and permanent residents of Italy.

 Requirements for reentering Netherlands: